Valbonne, Alpes-Maritimes tourism & sightseeing

 Likewise, the houses in Valbonne almost all follow the same design and originally had stables and livestock on the ground floor, living accommodation on the first floor, and then a hayloft on the top floor.

 The streets are nicely maintained and lined with lots of stone and pastel painted houses, with exuberant plants adding a colourful touch.
 A few of the houses are now shops and boutiques but mostly they are still 'inhabited' houses.
-Being a grid pattern you are less likely to get lost than in most Provencal villages!
+As the town follows this grid pattern you are less likely to get lost than in most Provencal villages!

-There are numerous small architectural highlights and features - a fountain here, a sundial there, an ancient doorway - to discover in the attractive old town.
+You will discover numerous small architectural highlights and features in the attractive old town of Valbonne - a fountain here, a sundial there, an ancient doorway...

 There are numerous small Provencal villages and towns worth exploring in the region around Valbonne, and east access to the resorts along along the coast of the riviera to the south.
 Our personal favourites are the extensive historical centre of Grasse, and the town of Antibes on the coast to the south-east of Valbonne.